kap70tomer/TomerSchwarts-24-10-21/README.md

 3. Edit the .env file to set your API key.
     should look like:
     REACT_APP_API_KEY = [ AccuWeather API Key ].
-4.  start the web server using the 'npm run' command.
+4. Start the web server using the 'npm run' command.
 The app will be served at http://localhost:3000/
 5. Go to http://localhost:3000/ in your browser and enjoy.

 ## Available commands